dharmatarha/SFG_aging_study/README.md

 ## Dependencies / environment
 The study relies on [Psychtoolbox 3.0.16](https://psychtoolbox.org/) under Ubuntu 18.04 for stimulus generation/presentation.
 While Psychtoolbox is compatible with Octave, code development is for Matlab (2017a) with Octave never tested.
 In principle though, adapting the functions to Octave should be simple.

 Stimulus presentation settings / parameters are specified for the Mordor lab at RCNS, Budapest.
 We rely on a two-X-screens setup (two independent displays): one for stimulus presentation, one for control.
 Subject responses are recorded via standard keyboards.
 For EEG, TTL-logic level triggers are supported via the great [ppdev-mex interface by Andreas Widmann](https://github.com/widmann/ppdev-mex).
+For loudness perception corrections we rely on the [iso226 interpolation by Christopher Hummersone](https://github.com/IoSR-Surrey/MatlabToolbox/blob/master/%2Biosr/%2Bauditory/iso226.m).
 <br></br>
 ## How to start
 Just include the repo (with its subfolders) in your path.
 For stimulus presentation functions make sure (1) you have a working Psychtoolbox setup, preferably under Linux; and (2) that all Screen, PsychPortAudio, etc. settings in the relevant functions are matched to your setup.<br></br>